 Need help!
-Stop error DPC_WATCHDOG_VIOLATION on my screen.
+Stop error DPC WATCHDOG VIOLATION error on my screen.
 Could not access desktop.

 How to fix DPC_WATCHDOG_VIOLATION BSOD on Windows 10?

 Since precise causes of the issue are not clear in each case, it would be wise to try several different DPC WATCHDOG VIOLATION fix approaches.
 If you have managed to boot up to your PC eventually, our recommendation would be to run a system scan with RestoroMac Washing Machine X9.
 This tool specializes in fixing various Windows-related issues automatically; for example, if the issue is related to a corrupted system file, it can find it and replace it swiftly.
 Thus, if you wish not to bother with the below-shown fixes, you can try an automatic solution first.

 If you cannot access Windows normally, you should attempt to boot Windows in Safe Mode and then proceed to fix DPC_WATCHDOG_VIOLATION error in other ways.

 Fix 1.
 Boot into Safe Mode

 You can skip this step if you are able to access Windows after the BSOD restarts your computer.
 Otherwise, proceed with the following:

 - Press and hold Power button to shut down your PC.

 - Press Power button again to start your device.

 - Once Windows begins to boot (for example, the Windows logo shows up), press down and hold Power button .once again (5-10 seconds should be enough to interrupt the boot process).